sorbet/sorbet.run/docs/talks/QCon2024/script.md

 So what we really want to talk about today are two things that make a centralized migration successful.

 The first is leverage over the codebase.
 Leverage is so much of a buzz word that people have forgotten what it means, but really it's about using a small driving force to have a large effect on a system.
 Without leverage over a codebase, there's no way that a small team can carry out a large refactor.
-So "how can I build that leverage" is our first talking point.

 The second thing a centralized migration needs is some way to ratchet incremental progress.
 A centralized refactor is going to take fewer engineer hours overall, but it'll be spread over a long time overall.
 While the refactor is happening there's gonna be plenty of chances for our progress to be undone by accident unless there's a mechanism in place to prevent backsliding.
 And specifically, it's not enough to just have some way to ratchet progress: it has to be a **good ratchet**, and we'll talk about what makes a good ratchet later on.

 So to say that one more time: our thesis in this talk is that to successfully refactor a large, stubborn codebase, you need to **have** a point of leverage and to **pick** good ratchets.

 The rest of the talk we'll drive this point home by exploring two of the large refactors that the Ruby Infrastructure team at Stripe has run over the years.
 I'll start with a discussion of how we refactored Stripe's codebase to make developers happier using Sorbet, and then Getty will discuss how we're taking Stripe's Ruby monolith and making it more modular.
+After that, we'll bring it back and talk a little bit more about some of the higher-level lessons we've learned.
+So let's dive in.

 Before we get too far into the specifics, I want to introduce Sorbet.
 Sorbet is a fast, powerful type checker for Ruby that we built at Stripe.
 It's completely open source and has all sorts of docs in case you want to try it out on your own Ruby codebase.
 And it has three headline features: